Mai-ah/tester-training/README.md

 Open [http://localhost:7272/](http://localhost:7272/)

-Try to login with username `demo` and password `mode` and with invalid credentials
+Try to login with username `demo` and password `mode` and with invalid credentials.

 #### 2. Run sample test